 Your recovery strategy shouldn't be only about your content, though.
 Make some room for your blog's design, old contacts and SEO results.
 More about these other factors in the next Steps.

 Hire a web designer or make the template yourself, but make sure you get rid of the old theme, as it might have been associated to the abandonment of your blog.
 This is a natural psychological reaction to habit and it takes place when users repeatedly see the same design until it becomes one thing with your blog.
 A new design ‘wakes up' your reader's attention and helps them see more and better in your content, but you can help them connect better if you apply the principles of the psychology of web design and add focus and reading patterns to impacting colors and user surveys.

 In any way, having a new design warns Internet users that your blog is living a new life and that you care about user experience.

 Check your content and see if you can improve it.
 Don't make the mistake of deleting everything and starting over: your old content is part of your blog's history and there might still be readers that lookout for it.
 If you didn't skip Step #2, you know which old posts are still getting traffic, mentions and backlinks, so don't remove them or you'll end up with frustrated users that won't come back and a lot of 404 errors.

-Don’t remove your old content — update it!
+Don't remove your old content — update it!
 Add new links and resources if it helps ranking it better and attract new readers.
 There are a lot of techniques to bring your old posts back to golden age, from re-sharing them on Twitter and Facebook to linking them in your guest posts.
-Also, make sure you backup your blog regularly to avoid losing your content to server errors, hackers and any kind of dangers.
+Matthew Woodward did this as part of his SEO Audit – click here to see exactly what he did.